Piyush-upadhyay05/python-code/README.md

 # python -
 a programming languge which is used on a server to create web application <br>
-Created by gudio van rossum .
+ it is Created by Guido van rossum. <br>
  Released in 1991.